National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 #### Building on the experience across and within networks

 Outside N3C, the experience of OHDSI, in particular, will be referenced below.
-Within N3C, discussions and work within Domain Teams enriched by individuals' experiences in a wide variety of studies and research configurations.
+Within N3C, discussions and work within Domain Teams are enriched by individuals' experiences in a wide variety of studies and research configurations.

 #### Anticipate analytic problems before they arise